 Running through the heart of Moab is a pretty little creek that starts high in the La Sal Mountains then tumbles and twists down through the heart of Moab.
 The Mill Creek Parkway, a quiet recreational path designed for slow-moving bicycles, walkers, roller blades, or other non-motorized methods of transportation follows the meandering creek as it winds its way through town toward the Colorado River.
+(On June 8, 2021, the Moab City Council passed Ordinance No. 2021-09 allowing Class 1 electric bicycles (“e-bikes”) on the City’s path systems and setting a 15 mile-per-hour speed limit on Mill Creek Parkway.
+A Class 1 e-bike is an electric bicycle equipped with a motor that provides assistance only when the rider is pedaling, and that ceases to provide assistance when the bicycle reaches the speed of 20 miles per hour.)
 The parkway is a lovely addition to downtown Moab and neighboring residential areas.
 June 4, 1999, marked the dedication of the parkway and it is already the destination of many visitors to Moab, and, of course, local residents.
 Locals use the trail system for shortcuts to work or on evening walks, for shady jogging or family bicycle (or stroller!) outings.
 Benches situated on the banks of the creek provide a shady, quiet respite from the desert sun.
 Along Mill Creek Parkway it is green and shady all the time.
 The trail follows the creek in the shade of cottonwood, hackberry, silver leaf poplars, catalpas and other shade trees.
 It’s a great bird-watching have, too, with many birds that frequent riparian areas, floating and singing overhead.
 Explorers on the parkway will find the trail infused with, shall we say…whimsy!
 Keep your eyes peeled for thrones carved from the trunks of old, dead trees, or little stools or chairs carved from the same.
 It’s as much fun as the furniture in Alice is Wonderland!
-The Dan O’Laurie Museum added even more interest to the parkway by creating an outdoor museum with its collection of antique mining and farming equipment.
+The Moab Museum added even more interest to the parkway by creating an outdoor museum with its collection of antique mining and farming equipment.
 You’ll find it at various points along the trail along with interpretive text to help you figure out just what that big contraption is!
 You’ll spot ore cars, “one-man muckers,” threshers, and other vintage equipment.
 You can enter the trail at many different points throughout Moab.
 Once on the trail, you can explore the creek both directions.
 Several side spurs allow you to walk nearer the creek and at times you forget you are in the city at all.